Welcome to our Farming Resilience Page

 Limit intakes of food and drinks high in saturated fat, sugar and salt

 This includes crisps, cakes, chocolate, sweets, ice-cream, sugar-sweetened drinks etc. Avoid adding sugar to teas/coffees.
 Use herbs, spices, lemon or lime juice to flavour meals instead of salt to reduce the risk of high blood pressure.
 There are no recommended serving sizes for this top shelf of the pyramid as these foods are not needed for good health.
 However, treats can be enjoyed in moderation as part of a healthy balanced diet rather than having an ‘all or nothing’ approach.

-We are delighted to introduce John Connell’s contribution and his current thoughts on farming during Covid-19 to our Farming Resilience page.
-John, through his writing and personal life experiences, has opened up a fruitful and engaging conversation around mental health, not just in a rural setting but also town life.
+John O’Connell, through his writing and personal life experiences, has opened up a fruitful and engaging conversation around mental health, not just in a rural setting but also town life.
 John is the author of many publications and an award winning investigative journalist.
 He grew up in Ballinale, Co.
 Longford, He is a two-time Walkley award winner, playwright and producer.

 The Ghost Estate is his first novel.
 His book The Cow Book has been a number one best seller.
 This book that has been enjoyed and loved by people from all walks of life because of John’s insightful look at life, the highs to the lows, and how finding resilience is a good support in getting through life.
 The Cow Book gives readers an insight into the life of a farmer, from the early mornings to the late nights looking after cows and sheep as they give birth, doing the runs around the fields to feed the animals and everything else that comes with the lifestyle.
 He also shares with readers the people that have shaped his life over the years.